ArieHein/terraform-train/azure/TF3/readme.md

 **Note:** The identity used to connect and authenticate to Azure, needs to have access to the Resource Group, Storage Account and related resources to be able to access the blob container and read or write content to these files.

 This is also the first time we see a usage of the **Data** keyword.
 Data sources is a way for Terraform to query the Cloud Provider for resource properties.
-Terraform is using this ability internally when you run the terraform commands to understand the current state.
+Terraform is using this ability internally when you run the Terraform commands to understand the current state.

 For more information about Data structures, view: <https://developer.hashicorp.com/terraform/language/data-sources>